platform-experience/serviceportal-widget-library/pe-multiform/README.md

 To use it, add `PiMultiForm` to the "Widget Dependencies" related list of the widget you're building.

-Then, inject the `PiMfManager` depencency into your client script function as below:
+Then, inject the `PiMfManager` dependency into your client script function as below:

 ```
 function(PiMfManager) {
 ...
 ```

 ### Methods

 #### `addOnScreenChangeFunc(callback)`

 Add a function to be executed when the screen changes.

 Returns: undefined

 #### `addOnValueChangeFunc(callback)`

 Add a function to be executed when a value in a form changes.

 The function will be supplied with three arguments: